 Adding sponsorships to social media content is a great idea as it can provide an additional stream of revenue for your program.

 You can use sponsor logos on your visual content in a variety of ways.
 Many schools drive revenue by offering sponsorships to businesses, in which their logo appears on the school’s visual content.
-This is super important now because it can be a great way for schools or athletic departments to drive additional revenue at a time when there are no athletic events occurring.
-For example schools with equipment deals, they can add the company’s logo to any content they make, a collaboration with a merchandising company, etc.
+This is super important now because it can be a great way for schools or athletic departments to drive additional revenue at a time when no athletic events are occurring.
+For example, schools with equipment deals, can add the company’s logo to any content they make, collaborate with a merchandising company, etc.

 Gipper makes this super easy with the sponsor logo feature.